Another Opel CEO steps down

-MUNICH/DETROIT (Reuters) - General Motors Co (GM.N) pushed aside another chief executive at Opel in a surprise move analysts said shows the U.S. automaker’s growing impatience with 12 years of losses in Europe.
+MUNICH/DETROIT (Reuters) - General Motors Co (GM.N) pushed aside another chief executive at Opel as it moves to reverse 12 years of losses in Europe.

 GM said Opel CEO Karl-Friedrich Stracke had stepped down to take on “special assignments” for GM CEO Dan Akerson.
 GM Vice Chairman Steve Girsky, who heads Opel’s board, will serve as acting head of Europe while GM searches for a successor to Stracke.